Can I Diagnose Myself?

 It helps to have an idea of what a hernia is.
 See Types of Hernia.

-In basic terms, a hernia is simply a hole – a hole through which something can protrude.
+In basic terms, a hernia is simply a hole or a defect - through which something can protrude.
 The hole itself is often not really painful (unless the hernia strangulates ) – just uncomfortable when something pushes through.

 When something protrudes through the hole – usually intestine or the fat around the intestine – you will see or feel a swelling under the skin.
 It is the swelling or lump that is there when you stand or cough and that goes away when you lie down.
 This is the most common and obvious sign of a hernia.